For decades, contraception has empowered women and improved their quality of life, giving them the freedom to choose when or if to become parents.

 How different types of contraception work to prevent pregnancy

-- The combination pill (usually just known as the pill) prevents ovulation (the release of an egg) during a woman’s monthly cycle.
+- The oral contraceptive “combination pill” (usually just known as the contraceptive pill) prevents ovulation (the release of an egg) during a woman’s monthly cycle.
 Without ovulation, pregnancy can’t occur.

 - The injection and the implant contraceptive slowly release progesterone into the bloodstream, and work in a similar way as the pill.